paretoman/votekit/tutorial/issues.md

 ## Bugs

-* Need to allow other strategies when casting vote.
-Perhaps judging on a universal scale is a strategy in some situation.
-Definitely need to consider polls.
+* Need to add more strategies when casting a vote.
+  * Perhaps judging on a universal scale is a strategy in some situation.
+  * Make a factor for compromise.
-* Clicking on a tooltip outside the screen doesn't work.
+* Clicking on a tooltip over another screen doesn't work.

 ## UI